Chapter 5 “How it works”

 Not through any personal virtue, I could no longer deny that my very best thinking ended in one relapse after another.
 When I did manage to stay dry, I had one emotional rock bottom after another.

 The one thing I hadn’t investigated was the spiritual solution.
 Not through any personal virtue, I became more open-minded.
 Armed with the Gift Of Desperation (An acronym for GOD), I had a burning desire to stay sober.
 The time had come to start letting go of my prejudice towards the God of the church.
-This resulted in the gradual realisation that a spiritual awakening need not depend on a belief in God.
+This resulted in the gradual realization that a spiritual awakening need not depend on believing in God.

 A light bulb moment

-One day, whilst staring at the three pertinent ideas, I had a light bulb moment.
+While staring at the three pertinent ideas one day, I had a light bulb moment.
 It was electrifying!
 I suddenly realized that the wording of pertinent idea C was specific.
-It offered me some serious room to manoeuvre. (…the Realm of the Spirit is broad, roomy, all inclusive; never exclusive or forbidding to those who earnestly seek.
-It is open, we believe to all men.)
-Big Book “We agnostics” p.
+It offered me some serious room to maneuver. (…the Realm of the Spirit is broad, roomy, all inclusive; never exclusive or forbidding to those who earnestly seek.
+It is open, we believe, to all men.)
+Big Book “We Agnostics” p.
 59 – First edition)

 Pertinent idea C states, “God could and would if he were sought.”
 It does not say that God could and would if he were found!